 In accidents between private passenger vehicles, the damaged party generally files a claim against the insurance company of the driver whose negligence caused the crash.
 If your car is hit by a commercial truck, however, there could be more than one party responsible for your damages, including:

-Of course, the negligent operator who was driving the delivery truck when it hit you is responsible.
+If the operator who was driving the delivery truck when it hit you was driving negligently, then the driver is responsible.

 The truck driver’s employer may also be held responsible for damage caused by its driver in the course of carrying out job duties.